BurntSushi/blog/content/post/ripgrep.md

 While Go's regexp engine takes worst case linear time on all searches (and is therefore exponentially faster than even PCRE2 for some set of regexes and corpora), its actual implementation hasn't quite matured yet.
-Indeed, every *fast* regex engine based on finite automata (like Go's regexp engine) that I'm aware of implements some kind of DFA engine.
+Indeed, every *fast* regex engine based on finite automata that I'm aware of implements some kind of DFA engine.
 For example, GNU grep, Google's RE2 and Rust's regex library all do this.
 Go's does not (but there is work in progress to make this happen, so perhaps `pt` will get faster on this benchmark without having to do anything at all!).

 There is one other thing worth noting here before moving on.
 Namely, that `rg`, `ag`, `git grep` and `ucg` didn't noticeably change much from the previous